THWillert/ExifTool2WebPMux/README.md

 Command line utility (wrapper) to write WebP metadata with ExifTool and WebPMux.

 ## Installation
-In the same path or direcory like exiftool.exe and webpmux.exe
+In the same path or directory like ExifTool.exe and WebPMux.exe

+## How it works
+The specified meta data is written to a sidecar file by the ExifTool.
+This is the input for WebPMux.

 ---
 ## Examples: